simondlevy/TinyEKF/README.md

-# TinyEKF: Lightweight C/C++ Extended Kalman Filter with Arduino Sensor Fusion Example and Python prototyping
+# TinyEKF: Lightweight C/C++ Extended Kalman Filter with Python for prototyping

 TinyEKF is a simple C/C++ implementation of the [Extended Kalman Filter](http://home.wlu.edu/~levys/kalman_tutorial/) that is general enough to use on different projects.
 In order to make it